November 23, 2021 — Family language policies among Quebec-based parents - TESOL Webinar

 If you know anyone who may be interested in participating, please share this link with them: infantresearch.ca/adhd.
 To all of you who already shared the study, a sincere thank you!

-I am happy to announce that I matched to my first clinical psychology internship!
-I will start at the Neuropsychology Service of the McGill University Health Center Allan Memorial Institute this September, under the supervision of Dr. Koski.
+I am very happy to announce that I will start a practica at the Neuropsychology Service of the MUHC Allan Memorial Institute this September, under the supervision of Dr. Koski.
 I am so excited for this opportunity!

 January 4, 2021 — Talk at the Read Language Development Lab (with link to slides)